dacadeorg/celo-development-101/content/celo101_chapter_3.md

 2. Once inside your repository, click on settings and scroll down to a section called GitHub Pages.
 3. Select the master branch and the docs folder as the source for your GitHub pages.

-It might a few some minutes until you are able to visit your DApp under the URL that is displayed in the GitHub Pages section.
+It might take a few some minutes until you are able to visit your DApp under the URL that is displayed in the GitHub Pages section.

+If you haven't already, create a readme file for your project and include the link to your DApp in it.

 That’s it!
 Congratulations!
 You are done with the tutorial and have built your first DApp! 🎉 Now apply your new knowledge and take part in this course's challenge!.